sje30/eglen2015/reviews1/response1.md

 ## Reviewer 2

-> 2.1) The introduction needs more background.
+> \defr{R2.1} The introduction needs more background.
 As it is the text jumps
 > from the fact that the retina does unique computations to (x,y,z)
 > positions, and doesn’t explain why we should care about the latter.

-I have added text to the first paragraph of the introduction to address this point \rpref{R2.1}.
+I have added text to the first paragraph of the introduction to address this point \lastref.

-> 2.2) The title is a bit too general considering the paper’s
+> \defr{R2.2} The title is a bit too general considering the paper’s
 > contents.
 I’d replace “in the visual system” with “in the retina”,
 > since no other structure is mentioned.

-Corrected \rpref{R2.2}.
+Corrected \lastref.

-> 2.3) Confidence bands are missing from fig 3 and fig 7B.
+> \defr{R2.3} Confidence bands are missing from fig 3 and fig 7B.

 I have added them (see R1.3) for Figure 3.
 See my response to R1.8 for Fig 7B.

-> 2.4) I know very little about how the retina develops, but maybe the
+> \defr{R2.4} I know very little about how the retina develops, but maybe the
 > author could explain why complete spatial randomness would be a
 > reasonable null model?
 Somas are to a good approximation 2D
 > objects, but whole neurons aren’t.
 Dendrites and axons need to
 > be packed in there as well, doesn’t that constrain where somas
 > can be?

-I have added a comment to this effect \rpref{R2.4}.
+I have added a comment to this effect \lastref.

-> 2.5) I’m not sure to what extent this belongs in a review paper, but
+> \defr{R2.5} I’m not sure to what extent this belongs in a review paper, but
 > second-order statistics such as Ripley’s K function become much
 > harder to use when you can’t assume a uniform intensity function.
 > Does uniform density really holds in the retinal mosaics the author